There’s no such thing as a job for life so no one expects loyalty these days…

 - Sometimes the job isn’t what you expected (or were told) or you just don’t fit and it’s clearly not working out: it happens!
 But multiple moves suggest the problem is you and not the employers’.

 - Ambition is welcomed but if you have to move on after a short period it suggests a short attention span and unrealistic goals.
 It can also suggest that the employer doesn’t think you are as good as you do.

 - People love to see promotions on a CV.
-If you are with an employer 5 years and have been promoted at least once and perhaps twice it shows that you are valued and good at your job.
+If you are with an employer for 5 years and have been promoted at least once and perhaps twice it shows that you are valued and good at your job.
 More than many other professions management consultancy is felt to be meritocratic and to afford people the opportunity for career progression.
-However if the career progression doesn’t happen and you have to move employers instead then this can raise question marks.
+However, if the career progression doesn’t happen and you have to move employers instead then this can raise question marks.

-- Redundancy happens to many people and usually employers don’t view it negatively: in fact being able to start at short notice is an upside.
-However multiple redundancies can suggest that, to put it delicately, you weren’t quite as highly valued as other employees.
+- Redundancy happens to many people and usually, employers don’t view it negatively: in fact, being able to start at short notice is an upside.
+However multiple redundancies can suggest that to put it delicately, you weren’t quite as highly valued as other employees.

 - Finally and perhaps most obviously, short moves can suggest it was involuntary i.e you were “let go” or whatever euphemism might apply.
 Once is rarely a problem but if it happens several times it most certainly is.

 What to do if your new job isn’t working out: